 Step 1: Place your coconut pellet into a small bowl

-Step 2: Add about 3 tablespoons of water to your bowl
+Step 2: Add 3 tablespoons of water to the bowl

-Step 3: Wait, your coconut pellet will absorb the water and grow to full size
+Step 3: Wait for the coconut pellet to absorb the water and grow to full size

 Step 4: Place almost all of the soil from your coconut pellet into your pot.